MCPI-Revival/mcpi-revival.github.io/news/january-2021-status-update.md

 MCPI-Reborn also includes a mod that can convert MCPI into a dedicated server.

 MCPI-Reborn uses Docker to containerize the environment and uses Debian packages for distribution.

+MCPI-Reborn used to be called MCPI-Docker (or ``minecraft-pi-docker``) but was renamed when its main focus became modding.

 ## MCPIL